bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/listtransactions.md

 - n: "Account"
   t: "string"
   p: "Optional<br>(0 or 1)"
   d: "The name of an account to get transactinos from.
 Use an empty string (\"\") to get transactions for the default account.
 Default is `*` to get transactions for all accounts.
-The account feature is deprecated."
+The account feature is deprecated"

 {% enditemplate %}